 “This is what I like most about Ramadan.
 You can learn about my religion, and I am learning yours.”

 I smiled, remembering Deema’s habit of climbing the bell tower of the Basilica of the Holy Sepulchre, and the famous Qur’anic verse: “We have created you from male and female and made you peoples and tribes that you may know one another…Indeed, Allah is knowing and acquainted.”
 In Palestine there are all kinds of knowledge, which became most obvious one day in the winter, when Deema and I were strolling through the Old City.
-Interrupting our rather mundane conversation (about whether to grab falafel or go home and cook, I think it was) she pointed to the corner of a shop on the Via Dolorosa and said, “Look, that is where Isa put his hand.”
+Interrupting our conversation, she pointed to the corner of a shop on the Via Dolorosa and said, “Look, that is where Isa put his hand.”

 “What?”
 I asked, startled.